The absolutely most delicious VEGAN OLD-FASHIONED ICED OATMEAL COOKIES made dairy-free, gluten-free, oil-free and just 8 EASY ingredients!

-These amazingly nostalgic Vegan Gluten-Free Old-Fashioned Iced Oatmeal Cookies require JUST 6 main ingredients for the cookie base and 2 for the icing, so 8 total (+salt):
+Hard to believe these amazingly nostalgic Vegan Gluten-Free Old-Fashioned Iced Oatmeal Cookies require JUST 6 main ingredients for the cookie base and 2 for the icing, so 8 total (+salt):

 And the icing:

-I kind of still can't believe how much they look and taste like the original but made with completely different ingredients!
+I kind of still can’t believe how much they look and taste like the original but made with completely different ingredients!
 I swear, these are every bit as delicious and so much less guilt eating them.
-It's been so many years since I've had one of the classics, so I can't say if they taste identical, but they are so damn good and close that it doesn't really matter.
-They are just delicious!

 I always make my own cashew butter at home because it is so easy and cheaper.
-Plus, it's so hard to find store versions that don't have added oil.
+Plus, it’s so hard to find store versions that don’t have added oil.
 You do need a strong food processor though in order for it to work properly.
 I use my food processor on a near daily basis, so it is an incredible investment.
-Here is the one I love!

 These beauties are soft, with an ever-so-slightly crispy edge and a decadent, rich and chewy center.
 Oh gosh.
 I’m salivating just typing that out.